j2css/j2c-pocketgrid/README.md

 The wonderful [PocketGrid documentation](http://arnaudleray.github.io/pocketgrid/docs/) applies in full to `j2c-pocketgrid` as well.
 Learning to use PocketGrid means learning CSS, rather than non-portable grid framework knowledge.

-This documentation assumes you want to create a scoped/localized grid.
+We'll assume for now that you want to create scoped/localized classes.

 ```JavaScript
 var j2c = require('j2c');